shameem17/iOS-Learning/optional.md

 ```swift
 let finalName: String = firstName
 ```
 This will create an error with message ```Value of optional type String? not unwrapped....```.
-So we need to unwrapped the optional value before use.
+So we need to unwrap the optional value before use.
 There are several ways to unwrap optionals.
 They are:
 - Conditional unwrap
 - Forced unwrap
 - Optional Chaining